puppetlabs/puppet-docs/source/puppet/4.10/hiera_use_function.md

 2. The current environment's data provider.
 3. The indicated module's data provider, if the key is of the form `<MODULE NAME>::<SOMETHING>`.

+>**Note**: Hiera always checks the [global layer][] before the [environment layer][].
+If no global hiera.yaml file has been configured, Hiera defaults are used.
+If you don't want it to use the defaults, you can create an empty v5 hiera.yaml in `/etc/puppetlabs/puppet/data/`.

 ## Arguments